 Since the early 2000’s, the nation has seen the price of asphalt increase dramatically, which has driven up the cost to maintain asphalt pavements.
 Furthermore, Charleston County has seen its road systems grow significantly while its maintenance budget has mostly remained the same.
 The increasing maintenance cost, growing road system, and insufficient funds began eating away at the health of the Charleston County road network.
 It became apparent that a better, more efficient way to maintain our infrastructure was needed.

-Charleston County Transportation Development staff has created a Pavement Management Program that provides an efficient management system to maintain infrastructure by using a combination of preservation, rehabilitation, and reconstruction treatments.
+The Public Works Transportation Program has created a Pavement Management Program that provides an efficient management system to maintain infrastructure by using a combination of preservation, rehabilitation, and reconstruction treatments.
 Through this program, Charleston County will lengthen the life cycle of roadways and reduce the number of failing roads, while saving tax payers money.

 The system works out of a database that identifies the condition of: